DICE-air/Pysteps-nowcast-with-west-Africa-precipitation-data./README.md

 # Pysteps nowcast with west Africa precipitation data.

+Nowcast is a short-term weather forecast, which only predicts the weather change within 6 hours from the start point.

-All the nowcasts base on the installation of Pysteps.
-The website is below.
+All the nowcasts in this project based on the installation of Pysteps.

 https://pysteps.readthedocs.io/en/latest/user_guide/install_pysteps.html

 The first thing of first, find a good place to store the Precipitation data on 20210522.

 Second, in order to feed the data into "STEPSs nowcast.py".
 Go to the pystepsrc and modify your "rootpath" , the data tag is at the bottom of the "pystepsrc".
 Now your new configuration file is ready, you can copy and paste it to replace your default "pystepsrc".